EnderTurret/MinestuckCompat/README.md

 Interpreter types for Applied Energistics 2's Charger and Inscriber, respectively.

+### `minestuckcompat:create/fluid_processing`

+An interpreter type intended for Create's Compacting, Filling, and Mixing recipes.
+It's generally the same as `minestuckcompat:simple` in behavior, but correctly handles *fluid ingredients*.
+It may also be configured with a `heated_cost`, same as with `added_cost`.

+Note: fluids must have their buckets assigned grist costs in order for this interpreter to work.

 ### `minestuckcompat:create/sequenced_assembly`

 An interpreter type for Create's Sequenced Assembly recipes.